4 Powerful Lessons To Successfully Run A Self-Managed Company

 A few months ago we received a message from one of the co-founders of a Dutch consultancy firm explaining us their unique way of working.
 Their name?
-Rebel, what a coincidence!
+Rebel Group, what a coincidence!
 With such a beautiful name it seemed just a matter of time for us to visit them and learn more about their unique approach of organizing the firm.

 So, a few months later we find ourselves travelling to the Dutch city of Rotterdam where Rebel has its headquarters.
 Together with co-founder Jeroen in 't Veld and the recently joined Rachida Abdellaoui we explored their unique way of working.
 During the visit we discussed at length how the leadership of the firm passes on the culture and vision to the company's new generation of rebels.
 But what is it that we can learn from this rebellious consultancy firm?

 Explaining the roots and the unique DNA of Rebel to the new recruits seems of utmost importance to the organization.
 It is therefore that co-founder Jeroen plays a crucial role during the on-boarding process.
 This is a powerful practice we witnessed before during our visit to Ari Weinzweig of Zingerman’s in Ann Arbor, Michigan.